Trotter transition in BCS pairing dynamics: Abstract

 \section{Abstract}

-We Trotterize the mean-field dynamics of the integrable BCS model using symplectic integrators.
-The resulting chaotic dynamics is characterized by its Lyapunov spectrum and rescaled Kolmogorov-Sinai entropy.
+We study universal aspects of thermalization induced by Trotterization, a procedure routinely used in gate-based quantum computation.
+We use the reduced-BCS model --- quantum integrable with a classically integrable mean-field limit --- where the effects of Trotter chaos are expected to be particularly stark.
+The resulting Trotterized chaotic dynamics is characterized by its Lyapunov spectrum and rescaled Kolmogorov-Sinai entropy.
 The chaos quantifiers depend on the Trotterization time step $\tau$.
 We observe a Trotter transition at a finite step value $\tau_c \approx \sqrt{N}$.
 While the dynamics is weakly chaotic for time steps $\tau \ll \tau_c$, the regime of large Trotterization steps is characterized by short temporal correlations.
 We derive two different scaling laws for the two different regimes by numerically fitting the maximum Lyapunov exponent data.
 The scaling law of the large \(\tau\) limit agrees well with the one derived from the kicked top map.
 Beyond its relevance to current quantum computers, our work opens new directions -- such as probing observables like the Loschmidt echo, which lie beyond standard mean-field description -- across the Trotter transition we uncover.

+Since the inception of von Neumann architecture, computing machines have employed time-discretized numerical methods to approximate solutions for ordinary differential equations \cite{Basic_Num1, Basic_Num2}, notably Hamilton's equations of motion.
+A similar philosophy is adopted in digital quantum simulation (DQS) \cite{DQS_Feynman, DQS_Lloyd, DQS_Nori, DQS_QuantH2} to discretize quantum time evolution operators using the Suzuki-Trotter decomposition \cite{Trot, Trot_Sympl_1, Trot_Sympl_2, Trot2, Trot3, Trot4, Trot5, Trot6, Trot7, Trot8, Trot9, Trot10, Trot11, Trot12}.
+In such algorithms, a.k.a.\ ``Trotterizations", a sharp transition in Trotter errors has been reported \cite{TrotterTrans1, TrotterTrans2, TrotterTrans3, TrotterTrans4, TrotterTrans5, TrotterTrans6, TrotterTrans7, TrotterTrans8, TrotterTrans9}.
+The very existence of a Trotter transition in strongly interacting quantum chaotic systems has subsequently been called into question \cite{AntiTrotterTrans}.
+In contrast to classical nonlinear dynamics, where the Lyapunov spectrum (LS) provides a universal measure of chaos \cite{Benettin, Skokos1, CSLS, Haenggi}, no comparable indicator exists for quantum many-body systems.
+Estimates of quantum chaos depend sensitively on the chosen observables \cite{Khinchin, Baldovin}, while finite system sizes further limit the reliability of such analyses.